JassinAlSafe/Quiztopia/README.md

 # Quiztopia

 Quiztopia is an interactive web application designed to enhance city exploration through quizzes based on your current location.
-Think of it as a GPS on steroids, combining location-based trivia and a game-like experience to make urban adventures fun and educational.

 ## Demo
 Check out the live demo of Quiztopia [here](https://quiztopia-ow67p63er-cakewhale97s-projects.vercel.app).